p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 Let's use an easy example of paying a friend back.

+- **Manual**
-- **Manual**: This state is important.
+  This state is important.
 It shows, that even though you may not programmatically integrate, that you are indeed already integrated via a manual step that your user or customer has to perform. (e.g. a friend giving you cash the next time they see you).
+- **Assisted**
-- **Assisted**: This step helps your users transfer data, without doing it in a completely automated fashion.
+  This step helps your users transfer data, without doing it in a completely automated fashion.
 As an example, this can range from producing a CSV file that they can upload into another platform, all the way to an API integration that requires user authentication and approval.
 There is still a manual step, but it is supported by technology. (e.g. e-transfer of money)
+- **Automatic**
-- **Automatic**: Here, the integration is truly ubiquitous, and the transfer of value is done without manual intervention (e.g. smart contracts).
+  Here, the integration is truly ubiquitous, and the transfer of value is done without manual intervention (e.g. smart contracts).

 ### 2. Business Relationship

+- **From Afar**
-- **From Afar**: Usually an API-only integration, in this situation, you don't have any direct business or support contacts.
+  Usually an API-only integration, in this situation, you don't have any direct business or support contacts.
 You are interacting with a support channel at best.
+- **Handshake**
-- **Handshake**: You've met and connected with partnership stakeholders.
+  You've met and connected with partnership stakeholders.
 You have a direct line to get technical and business support.
 You may or may not have an agreement of intent.
+- **Transaction**
-- **Transaction**: You're connected, and are paying for a service that isn't usually widely available or adopted.
+  You're connected, and are paying for a service that isn't usually widely available or adopted.
 You continue to have direct lines of business support.

 ### 3. Support Level

+- **Test Accounts**
-- **Test Accounts**: You have a testing environment with a test account that is made available to product and QA.
+  You have a testing environment with a test account that is made available to product and QA.
 You've used this to understand customer interaction.
+- **Information**
-- **Information**: You've put up support articles that are accessible by both internal teams and external users.
+  You've put up support articles that are accessible by both internal teams and external users.
+- **Real-Time**
-- **Real-Time**: You've inserted alerts and tips in real-time to help your customers and internal teams stay on top of integrations and how they're managed.
+  You've inserted alerts and tips in real-time to help your customers and internal teams stay on top of integrations and how they're managed.
 This often requires active logging within Engineering.

 ### 4. Data Relationship

+- **None**
-- **None**: Interaction data is not transferred and is independently tracked.
+  Interaction data is not transferred and is independently tracked.
+- **Individually reported**
-- **Individually reported**: Interaction data is reported by a single party, into both the primary product, as well as the partner's product.
+  Interaction data is reported by a single party, into both the primary product, as well as the partner's product.
-- **Server to server**: There is a server API that allows one product to pull information from another.
+- **Server to server**
+  There is a server API that allows one product to pull information from another.
 This is often where cross-product value can be created.
 It's also the hardest to do right.

 ### 5. Adoption Priority

-- **Word Of Mouth**: There is no external marketing other than your team sending customers to a partner as they come along.
+- **Word Of Mouth**
+  There is no external marketing other than your team sending customers to a partner as they come along.
+- **Co-marketing**
-- **Co-marketing**: There is marketing collateral that is co-created and shows a shared commitment to each other.
+  There is marketing collateral that is co-created and shows a shared commitment to each other.
+- **In-product**
-- **In-product**: There is a one or two-sided product integration that includes the ability to activate the partner's product.
+  There is a one or two-sided product integration that includes the ability to activate the partner's product.

 How do you feel about this structure?
 How would you rate your current partnerships?
 Are these opportunities to deepen the commitment and entanglement to serve your customers holistically?